 Excerpt from the Electronically Delivered Course Guidelines: Section 1.

-CTL uses an internal rubric based on Quality Matters and the Online Learning Commission (OLC).
+DLII uses an internal rubric based on Quality Matters and the Online Learning Commission (OLC).
 Please review this rubric prior to submitting your course for an internal review.
 The information on this page addresses HLC requirements, and allows faculty to fulfill their obligation.

 Internal Course Reviews

-CTL offers a UCM unique standard internal review that addresses course design only.
+DLII offers a UCM unique standard internal review that addresses course design only.
 A school or college can decide to complete an online course review above and beyond the basic rubric...

 The information on this page addresses the Interregional Guidelines for the Evaluation of Distance Education requirements, and allows faculty to fulfill their obligation.